-While proportion is an important consideration when choosing your outdoor kitchen, that doesn't necessarily mean a large kitchen in a small garden won't look right.
+While proportion is an important consideration when choosing your outdoor kitchen, that doesn't necessarily mean a large kitchen won't look right in small garden ideas.

 'Many of the garden designers that we work with have said that in a small garden, if done right, a large outdoor kitchen can turn the garden into an extension of the indoor living space,' says Ross Worrod from Grillo.

 'Size really does depend on function,' agrees Rodrigo Moreno Masey, director of Moreno Masey.
 'I think if outdoor cooking is part of your life, whatever the weather, then you make the garden work harder.'